My Favorite Hostess Gifts

 This is not the easiest gift if you are flying rather than driving.

-Here are a few other hostess gift ideas that I have given and think are fun.
+Here are a few other hostess gifts that I have given and think are fun.

 • A subscription to a magazine you know she will love- be sure to bring a copy of the current issue!